Task 4c

 Investigating cue-rate variability of deep-divers due to geographic region, behavioral state and group size and composition

 Previous research on deep-diving cetacean species has shown that geographic differences in acoustic behavior must be considered when using acoustic cues for abundance estimation in a new region (Douglas et al. 2005, Warren et al. 2017).
-This task will focus on sperm whales and will utilize archived data from combined visual and acoustic surveys to assess cue rate variability in two LMR priority geographic regions.
-The data available include recordings from towed passive acoustic arrays, with concurrent visual sightings during daytime hours, as well as recordings from drifting passive acoustic buoys.
+This task will focus on sperm whales and will utilize archived data from combined visual and acoustic surveys to assess cue rate variability in an LMR priority region.
+The data available include recordings from towed passive acoustic arrays, with concurrent visual sightings during daytime hours.

 Team members